kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 evicting/processing (either partially or fully) by adding itself to the `.spec.evictionResponders` field of the pod.
 This list is then added to the [Eviction](#pod-and-evictionrequest-api) after creation by the eviction request controller.

+Responders registered in pod's `.spec.evictionResponders` are executed sequentially, starting with the lowest index ([Responder Selection](#responder-selection)).
+Each responder should assess its role and priority, and either preempt other responders or run at a later time.

 The Responder type should set the `name` field.
 For more details see [Pod and EvictionRequest API](#pod-and-evictionrequest-api) and